Last Updated on February 16, 2026

 Lucca, Italy lies in the hills near the Ligurian Sea west of Florence, just a bit north of Pisa.

-Lucca is a beautiful little city, completely encircled by walls built during the Renaissance.
+Lucca is a beautiful little city, one of the hidden gems of Italy, completely encircled by walls built during the Renaissance.
 It’s one of the few, or perhaps the only, Italian city with such intact ramparts.

-More importantly, they also keep traffic out of the old city.
-It makes Lucca not only exceptionally peaceful but also a great city to explore on foot.
+More importantly, however, the walls also keep traffic out of the old city, making Lucca a great city to explore on foot.

 Exploring the Old Renaissance City

-Via Emanuele is colorful and quiet.
-You find many people either slipping in and out of myriad shops or relaxing in a gaggle of outdoor cafés.
+Via Emanuele turned out to be colorful and surprisingly quiet with many people either slipping in and out of its myriad shops or relaxing in a gaggle of outdoor cafés.

-It was all so La Dolce Vita-ish that we wanted to join Lucca’s little café society.
-But being short on time we continued onward to see what awaited.
+It was all so La Dolce Vita-ish, and just a small taste of Lucca’s little café society.
+We considered stopping for espresso or a drink, but being short on time continued onward to see what else awaited.

 San Michele in Foro